bmsohwinc/my-cp/notes.md

     - Very easily, with O(1) memory and O(n) time we can solve the questions
     - But needs a bit of thought while fitting in the method
     - Also, check for **calculating length of lists** in one pass and in next pass use it for building logic
+    - Sometimes 2 pointers can be reduced to just 1 pointer also
     - check: link4
 5. Binary tree means, use recursions
     - Preorder, postorder, inorder traversals are to be by-hearted